Table of Contents

 On the other hand, depending on how severe the benzo addiction is, outpatient treatment may be appropriate following inpatient benzo detox.
 Counseling and access to various therapies should be part of any outpatient treatment program for benzodiazepine addiction.

 Benzodiazepines are powerful depressant drugs.
 Trying to wean off them without medical supervision during benzo withdrawal treatment is not recommended and can be life-threatening.
 That’s because of potentially serious benzo withdrawal, which untrained individuals are ill-equipped to handle.
-The most serious withdrawal symptoms can include tremors, hallucinations, psychosis and seizures, especially if someone addicted to benzos tries to abruptly discontinue use.
+The most serious withdrawal symptoms can include tremors, hallucinations, psychosis, and seizures, especially if someone addicted to benzos tries to abruptly discontinue use.
 In benzo withdrawal treatment conducted by medical professionals trained to provide the best treatment for benzo addiction, the individual can be safely weaned from the drug.

 When benzo addiction is simultaneous with addiction to opiates and/or alcohol, the combination is especially dangerous and requires emergency medical care that includes special benzo detox and treatment options.
-As depressants, the benzos, alcohol and opiates can result in a person becoming overly sedated.
+As depressants, benzos, alcohol and opiates can result in a person becoming overly sedated.
 The result may be plummeting or dangerously slow heartbeat and breathing rate that ends in coma or death through benzo overdose.
 A 2015 study of individuals in North Carolina co-prescribed opiates and benzodiazepines found the overdose death rate 10 times higher than among those taking opiates alone.

 Yet, beyond supervised medical detox, treatment for benzo addiction is preferred for more favorable long-term outcomes.
 It’s not enough to get benzos out of the system, since the craving and changes to brain structure have already been firmly fixed.
-Effective benzo treatment and benzo detox includes psychiatric counseling, learning ways to cope with cravings and urges, understanding what addiction is, identifying triggers to use, crafting workable coping mechanisms, undergoing evidence-based therapies, and participation in support groups.
+Effective benzo treatment and benzo detox include psychiatric counseling, learning ways to cope with cravings and urges, understanding what addiction is, identifying triggers to use, crafting workable coping mechanisms, undergoing evidence-based therapies, and participation in support groups.

 Without formal benzodiazepine addiction treatment following benzo detox, relapse is a very real risk.
 In fact, although one study found that 49 percent of benzo users were successfully able to quit and be abstinent during the two-year study period, 51 percent relapsed following a median abstinence period of 243 days.
 High-dose benzo users had the highest risk of relapse.